iotempire/iotempower/README.rst

   If you wnat to use a NodeMCU change the config to NodeMCU.

-- Now change into your node directory, connect an (only one) esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize``.
+- Now change into your node directory, connect an (only one) esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize serial``.
 This flashes and pre-configures the device.
+If you use the inbuilt wifi configuration (like described in uhelp wifi), just use ``initialize`` to adopt the node via the network.

 - If you like, access the debug console with ``console_serial`` (if only one esp is connected the serial port will be discovered automatically else supply it as usb1 or